Last updated May 23, 2023

 How is mpox transmitted?

 Mpox can be transmitted in different ways.
 It can be transmitted from person to person when someone who has mpox has close contact with someone else.
 Close contact can mean physical contact with the sores, bumps or lesions of someone who has mpox, or through prolonged, face-to-face interactions with someone who has it.
 Close contact includes sexual contact.
-Mpox can also be transmitted through touching the bed linens or clothing of someone who has mpox.
-Recent cases in the United States have been infected through person-to-person contact.
+The risk of mpox transmission through touching the bed linens or clothing of someone who has mpox is considered low.
+Most cases in the United States have been acquired through close physical contact with someone who has mpox.
 Brief interactions without physical contact are unlikely to result in getting the virus.

 What are the symptoms of mpox?